HouseTrip/housetrip.github.com/_posts/2014-02-20-ruby-pid-tip.md

 so might as well write it down.

-Let's assume you're writing a script that needs to run regularly, but may take a variable amount of time to run, and you abolutely do not want to run in parallel.
+Let's assume you're writing a script that needs to run regularly, but may take a variable amount of time to run, and you absolutely do not want to run in parallel.

 A typical pattern is to make sure your script writes a "pidfile" containing your